RL4H/G2P2C/Readme.md

 <img src="https://chirathyh.github.io/images/sys.png" width="70%" alt="APS">
 </p>

 Maintaining glucose levels is a life-long optimisation problem, complicated due to the disturbances associated with daily events (meals, exercise, stress.. etc), delays present in glucose sensing and insulin action, partial observability, and safety constraints among others.
-A simulation of glucose regulation, using a RL-based strategy is shown below,
+A simulation of glucose regulation, using a RL-based strategy is shown below, where the optimal glucose range is shaded in green severe hypoglycemia / hyperglycemia ranges highlighted by the red dotted line.
+The blood glucose measurements are presented in the top, while the administered insulin by the RL agent is presented in the bottom.
+The disturbances related to meal events and the carbohydrate content of the meals are presented in red.

 ![Glucose Regulation](img/gif_glucose.gif)